dimitryzub/serpapi-blog-posts-archive/Naver/naver_news.md

 If you don't need an explanation, jump to the <a href="#code">code section</a>.

-There's not a lot of steps that need to be done, we need to:
+There're not a lot of steps that needs to be done, we need to:
 1. Make a request and save HTML locally.
 2. Find correct `CSS` selectors or HTML elements from where to extract data.
 3. Extract data.